Ambassador Kate Marie Byrnes

 North Macedonia and the United States enjoy a cooperative relationship across a broad range of political, economic, cultural, military, and social issues.
 The two have had good bilateral relations since North Macedonia gained its independence from Yugoslavia in 1991.
 The United States formally recognized North Macedonia in 1994, and the countries established full diplomatic relations in 1995.
-The United States strongly supports North Macedonia’s aspirations for full integration into Euro-Atlantic institutions and is committed to helping North Macedonia strengthen rule of law; improve education; promote media freedom; and build greater democratic foundations in a full, inclusive multi-ethnic society.
+The United States strongly supports North Macedonia’s aspirations for full integration into Euro-Atlantic institutions and is committed to helping North Macedonia embrace inclusive democracy and citizen-responsive governance, fight corruption and discrimination, strengthen rule of law, become a stronger NATO ally and partner, strengthen and diversify its economy; promote media freedom; and build greater democratic institutions in a full, inclusive multi-ethnic society.

 U.S. Assistance to North Macedonia

 U.S. Government assistance to North Macedonia focuses on facilitating North Macedonia’s continued development on the path toward full integration into the Euro-Atlantic community and assisting the Government of North Macedonia’s efforts to sustain economic and democratic reforms to build stability and prosperity.

 Bilateral Economic Relations

 The United States supports North Macedonia’s transition to a market-oriented economy.
 North Macedonia has been a member of the World Trade Organization since 2003 and has negotiated free trade agreements with many of its neighbors.
 In 2019, total trade between North Macedonia and the United States was $360 million, 15.4% more than in 2018.
 U.S. electrical machinery and equipment have been particularly attractive to importers in North Macedonia.
 Principal exports to the United States are tobacco, apparel, iron, and steel.